g-s-k/budgt/README.md

   * Make its own database file
   * Add and remove accounts and transactions
   * Help you see what's in your database and update the values
+  * Supports negative date indexing (days from end of the month)
   * Use that data to project your future account balances
   * Plot your balances into the future
   * Tell you when to pay off your credit card